Debt ceiling talks resume despite GOP frustrations

 “Yesterday I really felt we were at the location where I could see the path.
 The White House is just — look, we can’t be spending more money next year.
 We have to spend less than we spent the year before.
 It’s pretty easy,” he said.

+But hours later, the Speaker announced on Fox Business that talks were resuming.

+“Just now, we are back in the room.
+We’ll be back in the room tonight,” he said.

-As McCarthy appeared on the cable network shortly after 6 p.m., the two chief White House negotiators, Office of Management and Budget Director Shalanda Young and senior adviser Steve Ricchetti, entered the negotiating room along with Rep. Patrick McHenry (R-N.C.).
+As McCarthy appeared on the cable network shortly after 6 p.m., the two chief White House negotiators, Ricchetti and Office of Management and Budget Director Shalanda Young, entered the negotiating room along with McHenry.

 Young and Ricchetti would not comment walking into the meeting.